Stephen Higgs, Ph.D., F.R.E.S., F.A.S.T.M.H.

 Administration Experience

-I am currently Editor-in-Chief of the international journal Vector-Borne & Zoonotic Diseases and am on the Editorial Board of Health Security (formerly Biosecurity and Bioterrorism.
+Since 2003, I have been the Editor-in-Chief of the international journal Vector-Borne & Zoonotic Diseases and am on the Editorial Board of Health Security (formerly Biosecurity and Bioterrorism.
 Biodefense Strategy, Practice and Science).
 I am the Past-President of the American Society of Tropical Medicine and Hygiene (2016), ex-Chairman of the Society’s Education Committee, ex-Chairman of the Policy and Advocacy Committee, a member of the Membership Committee, a member of the Subcommittee on Arbovirus Laboratory Safety (SALS) and a member of the Subcommittee on the Evaluation of Arthropod-borne Status (SEAS).
 As a past Chairman of the American Committee for Medical Entomology, I helped to develop containment guidelines for both vectors and the agents they transmit at different biosafety levels.
 These guidelines are internationally accepted as a standard for safe, secure research on arthropods that vector a variety of pathogens.

 Educational Activity

 At Kansas State University, I have served as chair or as a member of numerous student Ph.D.
 Committees.
 Former students have successful careers in vector-borne infectious diseases at facilities such as the CDC's Division of Vector-Borne and Infectious Disease, the U.S. Army Medical Research Institute of Infectious Diseases, and numerous Universities.
+In 2025, I was appointed as a Presidential Engagement Fellow, with the purpose of bringing university excellence directly to communities across the state.

 International Activity